gneCoE/Notices/docs/Files/Exam_Instructions.md

 ii.
 Signature on every page at bottom iii.
 Page count/total number of pages at the bottom
 25. Immediately after test is over, scanned copies of calculation work in zipped form needed to uploaded using form [Calculation Work](https://gndec.ac.in/~form/form/modules/form_builder/published/calculation_obe.php) .
 26. Students shall also be responsible to post (Regd./Speed post only) all original papers used for calculation purpose after the last examination of the concerned student, failing which results shall not be declared.
-Speed post receipt must be immediately scanned and uploaded using form [ReceiptUpload](https://gndec.ac.in/~form/form/modules/form_builder/published/calculation_obe.php).
+Speed post receipt must be immediately scanned and uploaded using form [Receipt Upload](https://gndec.ac.in/~form/form/modules/form_builder/published/calculation_obe.php).
 27. Envelope (Containing all original sheets) must be of A4 size of any color along-with cloth lining and candidate must write on top “Calculation sheet for May-2020 End Semester Examination” and addressed to:

 Controller of Examination